sukuyomios/.github/profile/README.md

 ## Sukuyomi OS/Avatar OS
-Avatar Os, MoonUI is in the works.
+Avatar Os is in the works.
 It's a desktop environment designed especially for NetBSD OS.

 <!--